+About 30,000 typically participate in the Yokohama Marathon.
 Runners will have the option of the full marathon or a “1/7” 6km short course (competitors in wheelchairs will also have the option of a 2km course).
-500 places will be reserved for international entrants.
+About 500 places are normally reserved for international entrants.

 How Much Does it Cost?

 The entry fee is typically about ¥15,000 for the full marathon (¥17,000 if you are applying for international entry), ¥4,000 for the short course , and ¥3,000 for the 2km wheelchair course.